Supermagnum/heatsink/readme.txt

 That box also provides O2.
 I think that NASA just used ice water in those boxes, and you need the capacity to at least transport 200W because the human body generates about 100W.
 One could rip out the heat exhanger from a car, the bit who heats air, make the suit out of spandex and sew in 7 parallel loops.
 Hook that up to a aquarium pump or similar, and the heat exhanger that goes in a bucket of ice cubes and water.

-The issue with that is that the ice will melt,  and a ac compressor doesn't work if it is turned sideways.
-Peltier elements is solid state,and the way to go.
-They can be PWM controlled.

-One could implement a PID loop to control the peltiers, and PWM control for the coolant pump, maybe combined with one or two temperature sensors in the coolant suit loop.
-Say a peltier element pulls 8 Amps.
-To get Amp hours one just goes 8 X 6=48Ah.
-A 12 volt 48Ah LiFePo4 weights 5.5 kilos ( 12 lbs), and will keep you cool for 6 hours.
-LiFePo4 batteries are pretty safe, but the safest batteries are of the Lithium-titanate type.
-One can even get invidual cells, round or flat.

-One could put such a device inside a Stormtrooper suit and have one of those with a real, working cooling unit!